decisionforce/pgdrive/docs/source/generalization_env_config.rst

 ####################

     - Coefficient of different kinds of reward to describe the driving goal
-    - Find more information by accessing our source code in GeneralizationEnv
+    - Find more information by accessing our source code in PGDriveEnv
     - You can adjust our primitive reward function or design your own reward function

 Etc.